-Key Dates for the current year’s public examination timetable can be found by clicking here.
-Students should not book holidays during these times.
-Individual exam timetables for students appear on ‘SiD’ under Exams several weeks before the beginning of the examination period.
-Candidates must read Instructions to Candidates under Exams before sitting their exams.
+Individual exam timetables for students will appear on ‘SiD’ under Exams several weeks before the beginning of the examination period.
+Candidates must read Instructions to Candidates before sitting their exams.
+Students should not book holidays during examination times.

 Exams begin promptly at 9.00am and 1.30pm.
 Arrive early - if candidates are late, they may not be allowed to sit the exam.
 Candidates must produce a current College ID card and timetable to gain entry to the exam room.
 Your exam room and seat numbers are shown on your timetable on SiD and on your Individual Timetable issued before Easter.